 What is the concept behind SMAC?

 We didn’t want to associate it with our names as we thought that for the artists it would be better if we could create some kind of pseudo institution.
 As it is right in the center of Berlin, it gives young artists real credibility to say “I have an exhibition in Berlin”.
-Carla Chan, the artist who will exhibit next at SMAC at the end of January 2016, is a young, talented Hong Kong artist who does intelligent and poetic video works.
+Carla Chan, the artist who will exhibit next at SMAC, is a young, talented Hong Kong artist who does intelligent and poetic video works.

 You also offer editions at SMAC—how did this start?